vadim-su/asyncord/README.md

 Welcome to Asyncord, the next-generation library for building powerful and efficient Discord bots with Python!

-Asyncord is designed to make your bot development experience seamless and enjoyable.
-By closely following the official Discord API, it ensures your bots are not only fast but also highly responsive.
-Whether you're a seasoned developer or just starting out, Asyncord provides the tools and documentation you need to create amazing bots that can handle anything from simple commands to complex interactions.
+Asyncord makes bot development seamless and enjoyable by closely following the official Discord API.
+It ensures your bots are fast and responsive.
+Whether you're a seasoned developer or a beginner, Asyncord provides the tools and documentation to create bots that handle everything from simple commands to complex interactions.

 ### Key Features 🌟